mixmastamyk/console/docs/additional.rst

     </pre>

-.. rubric:: TermStack, this one *not* experimental. ;-)
+.. rubric:: TermStack

 TermStack is a content-manager for making temporary modifications to the terminal via termios, that copies the original settings and restores them when finished.

-It's in the detection module because that's where it's used, but also aliased to the package namespace.
+It's in the detection module because that's where it's used often, but also aliased to the package namespace.
 For example: